 - 2 cups hot water

-Before washing, put the rice in a bowl, pour 2 cups hot water into it and add 1 tsp salt.
+- Put rice in a bowl, pour 2 cups hot water into it and add 1 tsp salt.
 Wait this for about 15 minutes.
 You’ll see how it turns out whiter within this time.
-Then wash it well.
+Then rinse it well.

 - Heat olive oil in a pan.
 Add in rice and salt.
 Fry it for 2 minutes stirring occasionally.